jfredsilva/kisi-challenge/README.md

 # kisi-challenge

-Hello Kissi
+Hello Kissi,

-I didn't added any library to the project.
-I only worked with the native API.
-Because I don't have any library there isn't any pod or carthage to run.

-Just open the project and run on a device.
+Because I didn't added any library with pod or carthage, you just need to open the project and run on a device.

-I didn't make two different apps,
+The project just need a valid Bundle Identifier and a Team from your developer account.

+A video demo can be found [here](https://www.youtube.com/watch?v=9RG-mJVSLwU)

 Build on Xcode 8.3.3